Indulge your inner kid by splashing around in one of these top London play fountains.

 9. Leicester Square Fountains

 Following a couple of spruce-ups (in 2012 and 2014), Leicester Square now boasts a lovely play fountain surrounding the statue of Shakespeare in the centre.
+Cool off while watching celebs get sweaty in their tuxes at film premieres across the road.

 Have we missed any?
 Let us know in the comments below.